Stock Photo Keywording and its Importance

 Should Sigma stick to what they do best, producing fine 3rd party lenses and Speedlights?
 Should Fujifilm and the rest concentrate on the compact digital and advanced compact digital market along with their media (digital film) production?

 I guess not as we always need healthy competition and the rest of the bunch will always have their diehard fans.
-With the expected Digital SLR boom expected over the next couple of years it will be interesting to follow and who knows, maybe Olympus will fight back with the most outstanding Pro Digital SLR ever made?
+With the expected Digital SLR boom expected over the next couple of years it will be interesting to follow.
+Who knows, maybe Olympus will fight back with the most outstanding Pro Digital SLR ever made?

 RIP Kodak Pro Digital SLR's...